-Sports Premium 2017-18
+Sports Premium 2022-23

 At Gilded Hollins, we recognise the contribution of PE to the health and well-being of our children.
 We believe that an innovative, varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all our pupils.

-To further encourage participation we award ‘Spirit of the Games’ bands to pupils to recognise their endeavours in taking part, and in playing in the correct spirit.
+To further encourage participation we award ‘Spirit of the Games’ bands to pupils to recognize their endeavours in taking part, and in playing in the correct spirit.
 Categories for the bands include Honesty, Teamwork, Self-Belief, Passion, Determination and Respect.
-A lunchtime ‘Change For Life’ club has also been set up to encourage selected pupils who do not usually partake in sports events, and we have set up a Sports Crew of pupils who work in partnership with the PE subject leader to improve PE by ordering equipment, choosing after school clubs and advertising / reporting on school events.
+A lunchtime ‘Change For Life’ club has also been set up to encourage selected pupils who do not usually partake in sports events, and we have set up a group of pupils who work in partnership with the PE subject leader to improve PE by ordering equipment, choosing after school clubs and advertising / reporting on school events.

 In addition, we have invested in a high quality skills-based curriculum 'Real P.E'.
 This has involved two afternoons of teacher training and brought to school new resources to further support learning across the P.E. curriculum.
 Previously, our Sport Subject Lead, Mr Taylor, has attended termly Real P.E. updates, and new teachers have further received training.
 Recently, we have appointed key stage HLTAs assist PE Academy staff and take a focus group in each session in order to raise attainment, confidence and social skills.

 At Gilded Hollins we actively encourage competitive sport.
 We enter a range of inter-school tournaments throughout the year and regularly represent Wigan Local Authority at the Greater Manchester Games.